 Below is a brief description of the skills and the rules that pertain to each.

 The serve initiates play.
-While there are several different serving techniques—the underhand serve, float serve, jump serve, and top spin serve to name a few—the objective is always the same: send the ball over the net and into the opponent’s court.
+While there are several different serving techniques—the underhand serve, float serve, jump serve, and top spin serve to name a few—the objective is always the same: send the ball over the net, making sure the ball lands into the opponent's court.

 To complete a legal serve, and thus begin the rally, the server must contact the ball behind the end line and between the sidelines.
 Most governing bodies restrict the amount of time a server has to hit the ball.
 Once the server makes contact, he/she can then continue past the end line and onto the main court.